Workshop of Ideas in Neuroscience:

 Organizers

-The workshop is funded by International Brain Organization
+The workshop was funded by International Brain Organization